Negative-light/PUBLIC_VUALT/god-using-nature-for-judgement.md

 # Next Week
-We be talking about the Devil form DA BIBLE specifically the next bit of chapter 14.
+We are gonna be looking into the false teachers of the day.